vegaprotocol/documentation/docs/tutorials/assets-tokens/depositing-assets.md

   signer
 );

-// amount must be lowest denomination
+// Amount must be lowest denomination.
-// note you won't see the asset in your Vega account immediately because
+// Note, you won't see the asset on your Vega key immediately because
 // you must wait for the necessary number of confirmations on the Ethereum
 // chain.
-This is set by the newtork parameter: blockChains.ethereumConfig.confirmations.
+This is set by the network parameter blockChains.ethereumConfig.confirmations.
 // You must wait for Vega to pick up the successful deposit and credit your account const tx = await bridgeContract.deposit_asset( ASSET_ADDRESS,